 If a company has been voluntarily dissolved and removed from the register at Companies House, then it can be restored in some cases, but only by a court order.
 The restoration by court order process can be lengthy, and in some circumstances costly.
 However, there are a number of reasons why it may be advantageous for a certain interested parties to go down this route.

 Once a company has been dissolved and removed from the Companies House register, all of its assets are transferred to the Crown in a state known as ‘bona vacantia’.
 This literally translates as ‘vacant goods’ and can refer to all company assets including property and cash.
 However any liabilities that the company holds do not transfer to the crown and are usually extinguished.

 The only way to recover these assets is by applying for a court order to restore the company to the register, in effect reinstating it as if it had never been dissolved.

 The restoration by court order process can take up to 15 weeks to complete and involves paying numerous fees.
 These include court fees of £308, a fee of £300 to the Registrar of Companies, and fees to enlist the services of a professional to handle the application.

 There are a number of reasons why a company may be reinstated to the register.
 Parties who may be keen to restore a previously dissolved company to the register include:

-Unless the restoration is being made in regards to a personal injury claim, applications for the restoration of a company via court order must be made within 6 years of the original dissolution of the company.
+Applications for the restoration of a company via court order must be made within 6 years of the original dissolution of the company.
+Unless the restoration is being made in regards to a personal injury claim.